Checle/web-zones/README.md

   removeTask (id: any): boolean
   cancelTask (id: any): Promise<void>

+  // Run function inside zone
-  run (entry: Function, thisArg?: any, ...args: any[]): any bind (fn: Function): Function
+  run (entry: Function, thisArg?: any, ...args: any[]): any
+  // Bind function to zone
+  bind (fn: Function): Function
-  // Cancels all tasks and child zones by default cancel (): Promise<void>
+  // Cancels all child zones and pending tasks cancel (): Promise<void>
   // Spawns a new child zone, runs `entry` in it and resolves when all new tasks have been worked off exec (entry: Function, thisArg?: any, ...args: any[]): Promise<any>

+  // Add event listeners
-  addEventListener (type: 'finish' | 'error', listener: Function, options: any): void appendChild (node: Zone): this
+  addEventListener (type: 'finish' | 'error', listener: Function, options: any): void
+  // Modify the DOM - affects which children will be cancelled on `cancel()` and where 'error' events will bubble to appendChild (node: Zone): this
 }

+// Zone-enabled standard API
 function setTimeout (handler, timeout, ...args) function setInterval (handler, timeout, ...args) function clearTimeout (id)